amitxv/csgo-autobenchmark/README.md

 🐱 set your windows language and keyboard layout to english to avoid issues with the backtick key

 🐭 enable developer console in the game settings

+🐰 remove all launch options for csgo to avoid it interfering with the benchmark

+🐰 do not have csgo installed on a HDD

 ## Usage

 - Download and extract the latest release from the [releases tab](https://github.com/amitxv/csgo-autobenchmark/releases).